aplteam/Tatin/docs/FirstStepsWithTatin.md

 aplteam_OS_3_0_0
 ```

-No matter whether the APL code of a package is a single function (or operator) or a bunch of functions and operators or a single namespace (ordinary or scripted) or a bunch of namespaces or a single class or a bunch of classes or a mixture of all these APL objects, they are going to live in a namespace `code`.
+No matter whether the APL code of a package is a single function (or operator) or a bunch of functions and operators or a single namespace (ordinary or scripted) or a bunch of namespaces or a single class or a bunch of classes or a mixture of all these APL objects, they are going to live in the top namespace of a package.

-But Tatin will also inject references pointing to the dependencies into `code`, therefore:
+But Tatin will also inject references pointing to the dependencies into that namespace, therefore:

 ```
-      #._tatin.aplteam_MarkAPL_11_0_0.code.⎕nl⍳16
+      #._tatin.aplteam_MarkAPL_11_0_0.⎕nl⍳16
 APLTreeUtils2
 FilesAndDirs
 MarkAPL
 ```

 `MarkAPL` is the package we asked for.
 It depends on two packages, `APLTreeUtils2` and `FilesAndDirs`.
-For these two packages references are injected. `FilesAndDirs` depends on `OS` but because that is not required by `MarkAPL` no reference to it is injected into MarkAPL's `code`, instead you would find such a reference in `#._tatin.aplteam_FilesAndDirs_5_0_1.code`.
+For these two packages references are injected. `FilesAndDirs` depends on `OS` but because that is not required by `MarkAPL` no reference to `OS` is injected into `aplteam_MarkAPL_11_0_0.`, instead you would find such a reference in `#._tatin.aplteam_FilesAndDirs_5_0_1`.

 ### Misc